-MATT ZMIGROSKY.
+P. MATT ZMIGROSKY.
 Mr. Zmigrosky has served as our Executive Vice President, Chief Legal and Administrative Officer and Secretary since February 2023.
 Prior to his current position with us, he served as our Executive Vice President, General Counsel and Secretary from February 2019 to February 2023.
-Since February 2019, Mr. Zmigrosky has also served as Executive Vice President, General Counsel and Secretary of the general partner of Viper.
-Before joining us and the general partner of Viper, Mr. Zmigrosky was in the private practice of law, most recently as a partner in the corporate section of Akin Gump Strauss Hauer & Feld LLP from October 2012 to February 2019, where he worked extensively with Diamondback and its subsidiaries.
+Since February 2019, Mr. Zmigrosky has also served as Executive Vice President, General Counsel and Secretary of Viper.
+Before joining us and Viper, Mr. Zmigrosky was in the private practice of law, most recently as a partner in the corporate section of Akin Gump Strauss Hauer & Feld LLP from October 2012 to February 2019, where he worked extensively with Diamondback and its subsidiaries.
 Mr. Zmigrosky holds a Bachelor of Science in Management degree in finance from Tulane University and a Juris Doctorate degree from Southern Methodist University Dedman School of Law.